Mixed Gaussian processes: A filtering approach: Proof of Theorem 2.7

-The fact that $X$ is not a semimartingale for $H\in (\frac 1 2, \frac 3 4]$ implies singularity of $\mu^X$ and $\mu^W$, but not vise versa.
-For the sake of completeness, we prove both assertions directly, showing how they stem from the same property of the kernel $\kappa$.
+\begin{rem} The fact that $X$ is not a semimartingale for $H\in(\frac{1} 2, \frac{3}4 ]$ implies singularity of $\mu^X$ and $\mu^W$, but not vise versa.
+For the sake of completeness, we prove both assertions directly, showing how they stem from the same property of the kernel $K_H$ in \eqref{K}. \end{rem}